This article was updated October 30, 2023.

 - Keyed cryptographic hashes must be used when hashing is used to render PAN unreadable.

 - Disk and partition level encryption is only acceptable to render PAN unreadable for removable media.
+Specific implementation considerations will need to be made for cloud native transparent encryption.

 Protect Cardholder Data with Strong Cryptography During Transmission Over Open, Public Networks